cirosantilli/write-free-science-books-to-get-famous-website/README.md

 - Stack Overflow gamification
 - GitHub-like pull requests.
 Not anyone can edit anything like Wikipedia madness, but you *can* make your own copy (fork), and a precise a suggestion.
 - Wikipedia.
 Imagine if you could link up-votable application examples to the page of a Mathematics theorem.
-- page rank-like algorithm for user reputation, including a per-tag reputation and content recommendation (what are the best articles about a given subject?)
+- page rank-like algorithm for user reputation, including a per-tag reputation (which user knows more about mathematics?) and content recommendation (what are the best articles about a given subject?)

 Very early stage prototype(s):